Larsrat/rho-upper-bound/README.md

-# rho-upper-limit
+# rho-upper-bound
-Programs for running tests in evaluating the upper limit for the constant rho.
+Programs for running tests in evaluating the upper bound for the constant rho.
 These programs are part of my project in the course DD2467 Individual Project in Theoretical Computer Science.

 ## Description